mariyyah1/Drone_project/README.md

 # Drone_project

-# 🌊 SkyGuard: Autonomous Maritime Rescue Drone
+# 🌊 Swift Rescue Drone: Autonomous Maritime Rescue Drone

 **SkyGuard** is an advanced autonomous system designed for high-stakes search and rescue (SAR) missions in maritime environments.
 It integrates **PX4 Autopilot**, **ROS 2 Humble**, and **YOLOv8** to automate the detection of missing persons at sea.